|1. The Daily Schedule

 4. Book Bags & Knapsacks

-While students may bring book bags to school, they must be aware that they are not allowed in the following areas: the Library, Studio Labs and most other Labs throughout the school (Communications, Technology, Production, Module, Multi-Media, Cross Curriculum, Physics, Chemistry, Textile, Foods, Electronic Midi, and Keyboarding).
+While students may bring book bags to school, they must be aware that they are not allowed in the Library and many labs throughout the school (Communications, Technology, Production, Module, Multi-Media, Cross Curriculum, Physics, Chemistry, Textile, Foods, Electronic Midi, and Keyboarding).
 Book bags may be allowed elsewhere at the teacher’s discretion.
 Students are discouraged from leaving book bags unattended, especially those containing items such as wallets, iPods, MP3 players, cell phones or other valuables.

 5. Cafeteria Services